We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Considerations: Reviewers say this paci is a hit with breastfeeding babies and that they like the one-piece design.
-But critics of this pacifier say that it lacks longevity for the price.
+But critics say that it lacks longevity for the price.
 Others cite that it tends to crack when boiling to sterilize.
-And quite a few people said they have trouble keeping this pacifier in their babies’ mouths due to the size.
+In addition, quite a few people said they have trouble keeping this pacifier in their babies’ mouths due to the size.

 Best pacifier for teething babies

 Key features: Is your little one cutting teeth?
 They may want to switch from sucking to gnawing.
-The RaZ-berry teether is a familiar shape but replaces the nipple with a textured silicone nub for chewing.
+The RaZ-berry teether is a familiar shape, but it replaces the nipple with a textured silicone nub for chewing.
 The shape lets babies chew without having to hold something.

 Best pacifier for toddlers

 Key features: Most pacifiers come in larger sizes to suit older babies, so be sure to read your labels.
 The NUK Orthodontic paci comes in a size that fits ages 18 to 36 months comfortably.
 Its nipple is designed to support healthy tooth alignment and a natural sucking motion.
 This option also has cute designs and an easy-to-grasp handle.